MaramAlossaimi/MaramAlossaimi/content/authors/admin/_index.md

   url: https://www.sheffield.ac.uk

 # Short bio (displayed in user profile at end of posts)
-bio: My research is classifying a special case of the Poisson algebra class $$A = (K[t]; \alpha, \beta, c, u)$$ that is polynomial Poisson algebra in two variables x and y with cofficients in a polynomial Poisson algebra K[t].
+bio: My research is classifying a special case of the Poisson algebra class $A = (K[t]; \alpha, \beta, c, u)$ that is a polynomial Poisson algebra in two variables $x$ and $y$ with cofficients in a polynomial Poisson algebra $K[t]$.
 # Interests to show in About widget
 interests:
-- Traveling.
+- Travelling
-- Enjoy puzzles.
+- Enjoy puzzles
-- Taking photos.
+- Taking photos
-- Making friends.
+- Making friends
-- Reading books.
+- Reading books

 # Education to show in About widget
 education: